 The difficulty of this method is middle of the range because your manufacturer may not have a place for this kind of link on their website or they simply may not want to link out to you.
 If your manufacturer is open to the idea it’s an easy link to get but if not, you’re out of luck.

 Beyond the difficulty of this method, the value of this backlink also lays in the middle of the range.
-It won’t be a low value or spammy backlink by any means, but it also might not give you super high-quality link juice like you would be getting from a domain like Reddit.
+It won’t be a low-value or spammy backlink by any means, but it also might not give you super high-quality link juice like you would be getting from a high-authority domain.
 That being said, if you can get your manufacturer to link out to you then it’s relatively easy to acquire and it’s one more backlink than you had before.

 Before you reach out to your manufacturer make sure you have a reputable-looking website with some valuable content on it (like we discussed in the previous method) so the manufacturer is more likely to link out to you.
 They want to make sure they’re linking out to a reputable website as well so make sure you look like one.